openshift/cluster-node-tuning-operator/README.md

 that the daemons understand.
 The daemons run on all nodes in the cluster, one per node.

-The containerized TuneD daemon will roll-back the custom node-level settings when a profile is changed or when the container receives a termination signal.
+When a profile is changed, the containerized TuneD daemon will roll back any changes to node-level settings before applying the new profile.
+The containerized TuneD daemon handles termination signals by rolling back any node-level settings it has applied before gracefully shutting down.

 ## Deploying the Node Tuning Operator